 - Lack of ability to distinguish between beneficial host response from pathologic host response that contributes to organ dysfunction

-- Distinguishing between infectious and non-infectious etiology purely based on the definition
+- Distinguishing between infectious and noninfectious etiology purely based on the definition

-- Inability to predict organ dysfunction.
+- Inability to predict organ dysfunction [6]

-In the wake of this debate, in 2016, the European Society of Intensive Care Medicine and the Society of Critical Care Medicine (SCCM) created a task force that proposed Sepsis-3, a new definition for sepsis.
-The new definition excluded the establishment of SIRS criteria to define sepsis and made it more nonspecific as any life-threatening organ dysfunction caused by the dysregulated host response to infection.[5]
-The task force claimed that sequential organ failure assessment (SOFA) has a better predictive validity for sepsis than SIRS criteria.
+In 2016, following this debate, the European Society of Intensive Care Medicine and the Society of Critical Care Medicine (SCCM) established a task force that proposed Sepsis-3, a revised definition for sepsis.
+The new definition excluded the establishment of SIRS criteria to define sepsis and made it more nonspecific, as any life-threatening organ dysfunction caused by the dysregulated host response to infection.[7]
+The task force claimed that the sequential organ failure assessment (SOFA) has better predictive validity for sepsis than the SIRS criteria.
 It has better prognostic accuracy and the ability to predict in-hospital mortality.
-To reduce the complexity of calculating the SOFA, they introduced q SOFA.
+To reduce the complexity of calculating the SOFA, a simplified version of the SOFA, known as qSOFA, was introduced.

-Although the validity of q SOFA is limited in an ICU setting, it has consistently outperformed SIRS criteria in predicting organ dysfunction in a non-ICU and ER setting.
-The use of vasopressors, mechanical ventilation, and aggressive therapeutic interventions in ICU limit the efficacy of q SOFA.[6]
+Although the validity of qSOFA is limited in an ICU setting, it has consistently outperformed SIRS criteria in predicting organ dysfunction in a non-ICU and ER setting.
+The use of vasopressors, mechanical ventilation, and aggressive therapeutic interventions in the ICU limits the efficacy of qSOFA.[8]
+Interestingly, Hague et al, in their study of the utility of SIRS criteria in gastrointestinal surgery, also found it a useful criterion for identifying postoperative complications.[9]

 Etiology